 …Do You Need a Data Science Product Manager?

-As Jeff mentioned in his previous post on team roles, the product role is often appropriate for many data science projects.
+Jeff explained in his previous post on team roles that the data science product owner is needed for many teams.
 Yet, in some circumstances, one may not be needed.
 For example:

 - Rigid contract arrangements where the customer is paying you to deliver a specific solution

 - Smaller, less complex, or low-impact projects

 - Research projects where a team is trying to prove out that a certain problem could be modeled

 - When the end deliverable is a one-time analysis or otherwise not operationalized

 However, as the data science function matures, teams are more frequently delivering operationalized solutions where a product manager is needed to own the product and its development.
 I can speak to this from experience…